perticascatalin/Research/RelationalPROG/in_depth.md

 - a system that learns to solve problems by writing programs
 - start by using primitives to learn programs based on input-output pairs
-- adds up new symbolic abstractions (refactoring) based on imagined and replayed problems, learns libraries of concepts
+- adds up new symbolic abstractions (refactoring) based on imagined and replayed problems
+- learns libraries of concepts
 - builds expertise by creating programming languages for expressing domain concepts

 Tasks: